najmead/mediaserver/Readme.md

 ##Prerequisites

 There's some stuff that probably needs to be installed before these scripts will work.
 I'll add that information as it comes to me.

+Here's the steps I followed...

+Download and install the Debian Jessie netinstall.
+Run the installation, and de-select most of the options (no need for a desktop environment), with the exception of ssh (this will be useful).
+Once the install is complete, ssh into the new server.
+Install the packages git and docker.io (you may need to reboot after installing docker).
+Clone the this repository.
+Then pick the various packages you want, and run the Install.sh script for each of them.